 My impression is that it’s a common view among the elites that military service is for the lower classes, and that it is therefore beneath them.
-There was a time—both in this country and elsewhere—that the elites were expected to serve in the military.
-(Members of the British royal family continue to follow this tradition.)
-Until quite recently, it was rare to have presidential candidates who did not serve.
-My best guess is that Vietnam broke that.

 The feeling I got from the BTFO veterans breakfast was that Yale Divinity School makes an effort to be welcoming to veterans.
 It was nice to see other veterans there, even if there weren’t many, and the dean’s willingness to show up sends a powerful message, at least in my mind.